invisibleXML/ixml/misc/proposal-F-S.md

 * `[?Q{http://example.org/NS/mine}blue]`
 * `[@my:color blue]`

-It is a consequence of the syntax that pragmas can nest, though the nesting is only apparent to a processor which understands the *ls:rewrite* pragma and knows to parse its pragma data as a sequence of rules in ixml notation.
-A processor which does not understand the *ls:rewrite* pragma will merely know that the pragma data here contains 100 characters, which happen to include one nested pair of brackets.
+It is a consequence of the syntax that pragmas can contain nested pairs of square brackets.

 ````
 [ls:rewrite